-Rosacea (roe-ZAY-she-uh) is a common skin condition that causes redness and visible blood vessels in your face.
-It may also produce small, red, pus-filled bumps.
+Rosacea (roe-ZAY-she-uh) is a common skin condition that causes blushing or flushing and visible blood vessels in your face.
+It may also produce small, pus-filled bumps.
 These signs and symptoms may flare up for weeks to months and then go away for a while.
 Rosacea can be mistaken for acne, other skin problems or natural ruddiness.

 Rosacea can affect anyone.
-But it's most common in middle-aged women who have light skin.
+But it's most common in middle-aged white women.
 There's no cure for rosacea, but treatment can control and reduce the signs and symptoms.

 Signs and symptoms of rosacea include:

 - Facial blushing or flushing.
 Rosacea can cause a persistent blushing or flushing in the central part of your face.
 This sign of the condition may be difficult to see on brown and Black skin.

 - Visible veins.
 Small blood vessels of your nose and cheeks break and become visible (spider veins).